cliostechscribe/rh_owncloud_quickstart/docs/rh_oc_connecting_oc_user.md

 ##  Owncloud apps

 To install the Owncloud app on your device, go to the Apple Store or Google Play store on your device.
-Follow the instructions to connect to your Owncloud server after installing the device.
+Follow the app installation instructions to connect to your Owncloud server after installing the device.

 ## Owncloud desktop clients

 Owncloud desktop clients are available for Windows, MacOS, and Linux operating systems.

 To install the Owncloud desktop client, open a browser and in the address field enter [https://owncloud.com/download/](https://owncloud.com/download/).
-Scroll down the page and find the link to your desktop operating system.
+Scroll down the page and find the link to the installer for your desktop operating system.